tastyigniter/docs/advanced/localization.md

 1. Create a new language from the **Localisation > Languages** page of the admin interface.
 2. Fill in the form.
 The value of the `Locale Code` field must match the language directory name.
 Using the example above, the value will be `es_ES`
 3. Lastly, toggle the **Status** switch to `Enabled` then save the form.
-4. Ensure the language appears under `Supported Languages` field on the **System > Settings > General** page of the admin interface

 ### Setting the Default Language

-You may want to set the installed language pack as the default language for new users and visitors once you are sure it works.
+You may want to set the installed language pack as the default language for new users and visitors.
 You can do this on the **System > Settings > General** page of the admin interface, under the **Site** tab select the language you want to use as your default.

 ### Enabling language detection